 3 Tips for Dark Food Photography

-Brent’s Melbourne studio has everything he needs to take great photos of desserts.
-From a fully equipped kitchen and photography studio to a prop library with thousands of props, you can craft the way your desserts look down to the finest of details.
+Brent’s Melbourne studio has everything he needs to take great photos of food, wines, desserts and more.
+From a fully equipped kitchen and photography studio to a prop library with thousands of props, you can craft the way your cheese or desserts look down to the finest of details.
 Regardless of whether you’re coming with ideas or you have no idea what to expect, Brent can work with you to generate great results.
 Book a consultation today.

 1.Use Dark Props and Dark Backgrounds

 In dark food photography contrast is everything.
 While you’ll be using darker coloured props and backgrounds, the whole point is to make the main subject, the food, really pop.
 Choosing muted colours, matte finishes and lightly textured backgrounds with rustic feelings can all help to create a contrasting backdrop for your food without taking away from the subject itself.
 Try to balance the detail in the background with the main subject, complementing the food rather than distracting from it.
 Wood, stone and dark materials are great for this.

 2.Light is Your

 Just because it’s known as dark photography doesn’t mean it has to be completely dark.
 It’s the light that brings out the colour, draws attention and keeps the focus where you want it to be.
 It’s good practice to have something in the frame with brighter colours, and to focus attention on that using light.
 People’s eyes are naturally drawn to light and colour.
 You can use this to your advantage to bring your audience’s eyes to a specific part of the image, capturing their interest and keeping it there.

 3.Post Processing Can Make or Break Your Photo